arvpUofA/au_teensycode/README.md

 ## Libuavcan

-To install libuavcan, clone the branch and run `git submodule update --init --remote`.
-Make sure `lib/libuavcan` is on branch `teensy-driver` and updated to have the latest implementation of libuavcan.
+### System requirements
+In order to compile libuavcan, PlatformIO needs to run a linux environment such as Ubuntu, Mint, Debian, etc. Native or virtual machine installations are equally acceptable.

+### Examples

-Test applications for UAVCAN implementation consist of a `publisher.cpp` and a `subscriber.cpp`, one for publishing LogMessages and the other one subscribed to them dumping stuff on Serial port, each on their own branches.
+The teensy_example UAVCAN implementation program consists of header files called `publisher.cpp`, `subscriber.cpp`, and `parameters.hpp`  for demonstrating publishing and subscribing to a UAVCAN message called LogMessages and dumping stuff on the serial port.

 Refer to [uavcan.org](http://uavcan.org) for details on the UAVCAN protocol.

 ### Custom UAVCAN Data Types

 For creating custom data types for UAVCAN, DSDL files need to be created.
 These files must be placed in the lib/arvp/arvp/ folder.
 The files must be named like so:

+`{data-type-ID}.{Datatype}.uavcan`

-{data-type-ID}.{Dataname}.uavcan.
-Note that the first letter of the data name must be capitalized.
+Note that the first letter of the data type must be capitalized.
+The data type ID should be between 20000 and 21000 per the UAVCAN "vendor-specific message type" convention.
 Refer to the [DSDL documentation](http://uavcan.org/Specification/3._Data_structure_description_language/) for details on the data structure.

-After creating the DSDL files, run the following command in a terminal at the project root to generate the C code:
-`lib/libuavcan/libuavcan/dsdl_compiler/libuavcan_dsdlc ./lib/arvp/arvp -Olib/arvp/src`

-In the project source files, add include statements for the .hpp files for each data type required by the Teensy program. ex: `#include <arvp/Test.hpp>`
+Place the DSDL files in the folder lib/arvp_msgs.
+The DSDL compiler scripts bundled in libuavcan automatically generate the .hpp files from the DSDL files.
+In the project source code, add include statements for the .hpp files for each data type required by the Teensy program. ex: `#include <arvp_msgs/Test.hpp>`

-## Build

-In PlatformIO just hit the build button and magic happens....